What in the world is an argumentative research paper?!

 Day 4: Workshop Day so students have their instructor to guide them along in the hard work of research.

 Day 5: HISTORICAL CONTEXT–Students will research the important people involved with the topic, create maps, and construct a timeline.
-Students will learn what historical context is and begin studying the historical context of their topic using accurate and appropriate references to the time period by specifying the political, economic, social, and cultural influences—events, ideas, people, places, and objects.
-They will begin to get a historical perspective and will begin to study and think about the causes and consequences of an event, or the relationship of a local topic to a larger trend or event.
+Students understand what historical context is and begin studying the historical context of their topic using accurate and appropriate references to the time period by specifying the political, economic, social, and cultural influences—events, ideas, people, places, and objects.
+They gain a historical perspective and begin to think about the causes and consequences of an event or the relationship of a local topic to a larger trend or event.
 They write a body paragraph about the historical context.

 Day 6: Workshop Day so students have their instructor to guide them along in the hard work of research.

-Day 7: DEEP RESEARCH— Students will then be taught the importance of doing balanced research, where they look at all sides of an issue to understand other opinions, points of view, and controversies.
+Day 7: DEEP RESEARCH— The instructor teaches the importance of doing balanced research, where they look at all sides of an issue to understand other opinions, points of view, and controversies.
 For example, they will ask questions such as: who suffered?
 Who benefited?
 What about women?
 Children?
 Men?
 People from other racial, ethnic, or socioeconomic groups?
 What about people in other geographical areas, those with different values and motivations?
 They will choose the strongest point of view and then write a paper countering those arguments.
 They will begin to answer their research questions.
 Students write a paragraph about what they discovered in their balanced research.

 Day 8: Workshop Day so students have their instructor to guide them along in the hard work of research.